 Are you sick of pouring money into summer rentals or booking vacation houses online, sight unseen?
-If you’ve already got the mortgage on your primary residence set and within your budget, you may be ready to invest in a second home.
+If you’re managing to make the mortgage payments on your primary residence without straining your budget, you could be ready to invest in a second home.
 Here are some ideas on how to get an additional mortgage loan to potentially purchase another home.

 You may also face some expenses with a vacation property that you wouldn’t face with a primary residence.
 For example, a house on the beach might need flood insurance to protect it against hurricanes.

 All of these costs factor in on top of a second mortgage payment.
-Before you dive into owning a second home, consider whether or not you can afford the additional costs.
+Before you dive into owning a second home, consider whether or not you can afford them.

-Determining if You Want a Vacation Home or Rental Property
+Determine if You Want a Vacation Home or a Rental Property

 Before beginning to shop for a mortgage, you’ll need to decide whether you want to potentially earn rental income on the property.
 The answer to this question will determine the type of mortgage you qualify for.

-However, if you need rental income in order to qualify for the additional home purchase, you may need to identify a renter and have a fully executed lease among other documents to show the lender the source of additional income.
-Keep in mind that the lender may only use a certain percentage (likely 75%) of the lease amount as a credit towards your qualifying income.
+However, if you require rental income in order to qualify for the additional home purchase, you may need to document existing rental income derived from the property (if the seller will share that information) or the lender may require a rental appraisal from a local property manager or real estate agent specifying the likely rental income.
+Keep in mind that the lender may only use a certain percentage (likely 75%) of the lease amount as a credit toward your qualifying income.

-To qualify for a rental property loan, lenders will likely require a higher down payment, typically at least 20% or more.
+To qualify for a loan on a rental property, you will likely need a higher down payment, typically at least 20% or more.
 Non-owner occupied loans allow you to use the home when it’s not rented.
+Investment property mortgage rates may be higher than those for a primary residence.
+Another factor to consider is that a rental property may affect your income tax deductions differently than a vacation home.

 First-time homebuyers can